dmbarbour/wikilon/docs/AwelonLang.md

 The arity annotation `(/3)` defers expansion within the `[[F]z]` result.
 This variation of the Z combinator has the advantage that the definition of `z` can be found in the naive evaluation, and that `[F]` is not replicated unnecessarily.
 I recommend that readers unfamiliar or uncomfortable with fixpoint step through evaluation of `[X][F]z` by hand a few times to grasp its behavior.

 Fixpoint is notoriously difficult for humans to grok and frequently awkward to use.
 Instead of directly using fixpoint, we'll want to build more comfortable loop abstractions above it like list fold, foreach, while, and [generators](https://en.wikipedia.org/wiki/Generator_%28computer_programming%29).
-We would benefit from accelerating at least fixpoint, and possibly some of the more popular loop abstractions.
+Performance could benefit greatly from accelerating fixpoint and the more popular loop abstractions.

 ## Memoization